jfmengels/blog/content/blog/configuring-eslint/index.md

 Depending on the structure of the package, the way to access the rules could be slightly different (such as `react.rules["forbid-prop-types"]`), but it could still be close to this.
-For plugins that simply add rules like `eslint-plugin-react` (and not change the behavior of `ESLint` somehow), there would be no need to add it to a list of plugins like is done currently **and** add it to the list of rules.
+For plugins that simply add rules like `eslint-plugin-react` (and not change the behavior of `ESLint` somehow), there would be no need to **both** add it to a list of plugins like is done currently and add it to the list of rules.

 Configuration would feel a lot less "magic".
 It becomes much easier to figure out how the configuration messed up when it happens.
 If someone types `react.frbidPropTypes()`, there will be stack trace that hopefully will be helpful enough